Bangor - Keele Animal Navigation Group

 .
-Together BANG and the Keele group are working in the pursuit of better understanding the underlying principles of animal navigation.
+Together these teams are working in the pursuit of better understanding the underlying principles of animal navigation.

 We investigate animal navigation in a wide variety of different animal species ranging from the humble homing pigeon to bats and migratory songbirds such as European robins.
 We have formed large individual networks